-Close on the heels of the 4th EU Money Laundering Directive, the Financial Crimes Enforcement Network (FinCEN) added the Universal Beneficial Ownership (UBO) to the Customer Due Diligence (CDD) rule.
+Close on the heels of the 4th EU Money Laundering Directive, the Financial Crimes Enforcement Network (FinCEN) added the Ultimate Beneficial Ownership (UBO) to the Customer Due Diligence (CDD) rule.
 It mandates FIs to verify the information of beneficial owners, whether direct or indirect, who own 25 percent or more in a legal entity or a controlling stake in the legal entity.

 The UBO rule was first proposed in 2014 and finally implemented on May 11, 2018, perhaps an indication of the complex UBO structures involved.
 The rule is fraught with implications for FIs as they will have to set up data management systems, risk assessment and verification processes to comply with this regulation.

 The challenge looming large for covered FIs is the fact that there is no standard repository globally to help track the beneficiaries.
 This is being dubbed by many as looking for the proverbial needle in a haystack.

 The rule allows banks to rely on the information given by the customer, provided it has no reasons to question the reliability of the information.
 This will require FIs to set up frameworks to define what constitutes reasonable doubt.
 Data management will be another significant challenge for FIs.
 Vast amounts of data will have to be analyzed to keep track of changes in ownership and flag risks.